 Reports or complaints of Sex Discrimination or Prohibited Conduct, or questions about UTC's policies, procedures, resources, or programs concerning any of those issues, may be directed to UTC's Title IX Coordinator or one of UTC's Deputy Title IX Coordinators.
 The responsibilities of the Title IX Coordinator and Deputy Title IX Coordinators are summarized below and are described in more detail in other sections of this policy.
 The Title IX Coordinator and Deputy Title IX Coordinators generally are available Monday - Friday on UTC business days from 8:00 a.m. to 5:00 p.m.

 UTC's Title IX Coordinator is:

-Stephanie Rowland Title IX Coordinator Enrollment Management and Student Affairs Department 5675 615 McCallie Ave., 206 Hooper Hall Chattanooga, TN 37403 Phone: 423-425-4255 stephanie-rowland@utc.edu utc.edu/sexual-misconduct
+Stephanie Rowland Title IX Coordinator Office of the Chancellor Department 5605 615 McCallie Ave., 101 Founders Hall Chattanooga, TN 37403 Phone: 423-425-4255 stephanie-rowland@utc.edu utc.edu/sexual-misconduct